Zankcry/james-michael/README.md

 <hr />

-### 💫 About Me
+### 💫 About Me <video src="public/chibi.webm" width="45" autoplay loop muted playsinline></video>

-I'm primarily a **Frontend Web Developer**, but fully capable of building cross-platform apps and managing the **Full Stack**.
-I build responsive interfaces, design micro-interactions, optimize local SEO, and occasionally build browser extensions nobody asked for.
+I am an IT Undergraduate from Holy Angel University based in Pampanga, Philippines 🇵🇭.

 🚀 **What I'm doing right now:**
 * 🎯 Actively looking for **internship opportunities** to apply my knowledge in real-world environments.